ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 If a connection uses multiple DSCP markings {{!RFC2474}}, the throughput advice that is received on datagrams with one marking might not apply to datagrams that have different markings.

+## Lowest Rate Algorithm

+An endpoint that receives throughput advice might receive multiple different rate limits.
+If advice is applied by applications, applications MUST apply the lowest throughput advice received during any monitoring period; see {{time}}.

+Senders can ensure that their use of network capacity remains within throughput advice using a lowest rate algorithm as follows.

+To operate this algorithm,
+the minimal state that a sender maintains is
+* the current rate limit,
+* any state necessary to monitor throughput
+  (that is, throughput usage state, such as the state in {{sliding-window}}), and
+* the time at which that rate limit was last updated.

+When a SCONE packet containing updated advice is received:

+* If the signaled rate is the same as the current rate, set the last update time to the current time.

+* If the signaled rate is higher than the current value,
+  then:

+  * If the time since the last update is greater than the monitoring period, the current rate limit is increased to the received value and the last update time is set to the current time.

+  * Otherwise, the throughput advice is not applied.
+    An implementation can optionally remember throughput advice, so that it might increase send rates more quickly, but this is not necessary
+    as long as there are frequent opportunities to receive updated throughput signals.

+* If the signaled rate is lower than the current value, set the current rate limit to match the advice, discard all rate monitoring state, and set the last update time to the current time.

+Senders MUST discard throughput usage state when reducing rates.
+Otherwise, data that was sent at a higher rate might force the updated send rate to zero; see also {{policing}}.
+Even though loss of information about recent send rate might result in temporarily exceeding the rates indicated by throughput advice, the relatively long duration of the monitoring period means that this is preferable to disabling sending completely.
+Senders MUST retain throughput usage state when increasing state.

+This approach ensures that network elements are able to reduce the frequency with which they send updated signals to as low as once per monitoring period.
+However, applying signals at a low frequency risks throughput advice being reset to the unbounded default if no SCONE packet is available for applying signals ({{apply}}), or the rewritten packets are lost.
+Sending the signal multiple times ensures that it is more likely that the signal is received.

 # Negotiating SCONE {#tp}